Wisconsin Campaign Finance Glossary

 The election cycle varies by office and even by candidate.
 It usually coincides in length with the term of office.
 The election cycle for the state Senate and constitutional offices is never more than four years, beginning on January 1 following the previous fall election and ending on December 31 after the current election.
 The cycle is no more than two years for the Assembly, ten for the State Supreme Court.

-For most Senate candidates in 2006, the election cycle began on January 1, 2003.
-In the case of most 2006 Assembly candidates, the cycle began on January 1, 2005.
+For 2014 Senate candidates not involved in the 2012 recall election the election cycle began on January 1, 2011.
+In the case of most 2014 Assembly candidates, the cycle began on January 1, 2013.

 Political committees that agree not to spend or raise more than $1,000 or to accept more than $100 from a single source in a calendar year are not required to file campaign finance reports with the Government Accountability Board and are said to be exempt.
 These committees must still register with the board however.